Rhode Island School of Design Museum: History and architectural development

 In the mid-1960s and early 1970s, the collecting of contemporary 20th century art accelerated, aided by funding from the National Endowment for the Arts.
 Another symbolic landmark event was the 1970 Raid the Icebox exhibition, curated by visiting artist Andy Warhol from the museum's extensive storerooms and archives.
 A number of significant art and design collections were added to the museum collections, requiring major expansion of physical facilities, as well as visitor accommodations.

 In 1993, the Daphne Farago Wing, designed by Tony Atkin and Associates (Philadelphia), added two new galleries for contemporary art, the first major expansion of exhibition space since 1926.
 Its new entrance, relocated near the historic Benefit Street entrance, continued traditional upslope access from College Hill, even as the main library, undergrad dormitories, and graduate studios of the college were relocated downslope nearer to the river or in downtown Providence.
-The new building also contains a small coffeeshop/cafe.
+The new building also contains a small coffee shop/cafe.

 In September 2008, a substantial new addition to the RISD Museum and the college was opened to the public.
-Designed by Pritzker Prize-winning architect Jose Rafael Moneo of Spain, the Chace Center connects to the third floor of the Radeke Building and the other three older buildings of the museum, via a short glassed-in bridge.
-A long, segmented outdoors stairway cuts a perpendicular straight line from Benefit Street to the lower campus, passing directly under the bridge.
-The $34 million center was built on a former parking lot in one of the few remaining open spaces near RISD, and it was named in honor of the late Malcolm and Beatrice “Happy” Oenslager Chace, a preservationist who worked to save historic buildings on Benefit Street.
+Designed by architect José Rafael Moneo of Spain, the Chace Center connects to the third floor of the Radeke Building and the other three older buildings of the museum, via a short glassed-in bridge.
+A long, segmented outdoor stairway cuts a perpendicular straight line from Benefit Street to the lower campus, passing directly under the bridge.
+The $34 million center was built on a former parking lot in one of the few remaining open spaces near RISD, and it was named in honor of the late Malcolm and Beatrice "Happy" Oenslager Chace, a preservationist who worked to save historic buildings on Benefit Street.
 The Chace Center serves as the main entrance to the museum, facing a revitalized riverfront and downtown.

 The building initially included a retail shop, as well as an auditorium and exhibition and classroom spaces.
 The retail shop was later converted into a staff lounge; the RISD Store is now located on the first floor of the Design Center at 30 North Main Street, just north of the museum entrance.
 The second floor of the Chace Center contains temporary galleries dedicated to exhibiting artworks by RISD students.

-Today, many of RISD Museum's traditional exhibition spaces are still threaded on a linear axis though the four older buildings, and are sometimes confusing for visitors to navigate.
-Adding to disorientation, numerous window openings have been bricked over, to better control lighting and to increase display space.
+Many of RISD Museum's traditional exhibition spaces are still threaded on a linear axis though the four older buildings, and are reportedly confusing to navigate.
+Window openings have been bricked over, to better control lighting and increase display space.
 There are six levels of exhibition spaces, but no single building has more than four levels open to the public.
 A simplified schematic map is available for visitors to help them with orientation.
-There are multiple changes of floor level between buildings, but ramps and elevators have been installed to greatly improve accessibility.
-Both museum entrances and all galleries are now wheelchair-accessible.
+There are multiple changes of floor level between buildings, but ramps and elevators have been installed to improve accessibility.
+Both museum entrances and galleries are wheelchair-accessible.